 I do not preach to clients.
 I study a "living human document:" that's what Anton Boisen called the person otherwise dismissed as a "patient."
 If I hear the document's message, I speak it aloud so the client can hear it.
 Yes, there is after all a theology of chaplaincy, an immanent theology.
 The Word has come to live among us, and we meet it at the bedside.

 Sometimes only tragic art can save us.
 How can there be a play like King Lear?
 An actor who specializes in the bleak art of Samuel Beckett said that as long as someone writes as beautifully as Beckett there is still hope.
 The tragic poet says to those who suffer -- and we all suffer -- yes, I have heard you, and you are worthy of being heard, and you are not mad, deranged or evil; but you have seen the truth.
-Beauty perishes, virtue is punished and sense runs to nonsense, and yet there are still truth, beauty and virtue.
+Beauty perishes, virtue is punished and sense runs to nonsense, and yet there is still truth, beauty and virtue.
 So hold to these things however lightly.
 My search for truth, like Unamuno's, is a search for what gives us life in the time we are given; and the search for life is a search for truth.
 Nothing else deserves the name.
 As the Grecian urn said to Keats, "Beauty is truth, truth beauty.
-That is all ye know on earth, and all ye need to know."
+That is all ye know, and all ye need to know."

 To us this is a ministry, though some would not call it so.
 Every day we learn again that we cannot rescue our people and we cannot save them, but there is sometimes revealed among us a healing power.
 I put on my shoes each morning knowing this could really happen today.
 That is my "success."